ImTheOnlyBebo/NS_pannel/README.md

-Change the variables in the secrets.js file.
+Change the variables in the secrets.js file

 Check the sensor names in setup.js

-The dashboard.html is the main file.
+The dashboard.html is the main file

+Based on this repository https://github.com/dvejsada/Dashboard_project

 ## Screenshots